 Section 1.
 The board of directors shall consist of a minimum of five (5) and a maximum of thirteen (13) directors.
 The number of directors shall be fixed or changed from time to time, within the minimum and maximum, by the then elected directors, provided that at least a majority of the directors shall be Independent Directors, as defined from time to time by the Listing Standards of the New York Stock Exchange and any other relevant laws, rules and regulations.
 Any determination by the board of directors as to the qualification of any director as an "Independent Director" shall be conclusive for all purposes.
-Until increased or decreased by the directors pursuant to these bylaws, the exact number of directors shall be eleven (11).
-The directors need not be stockholders.
-Except as provided in Section 2 of this Article III, the directors shall be elected as provided in the charter at each annual meeting of the stockholders, and each director elected shall hold office until his successor is elected and qualified or until his death, retirement, resignation or removal.
+Until increased or decreased by the directors pursuant to these bylaws, the exact number of directors shall be elected as provided in the charter at each annual meeting of the stockholders, and each director elected shall hold office until his successor is elected and qualified or until his death, retirement, resignation or removal.